Tier Policy Tuning CLI (Calibration)

 • Artifact contract: The file names above are treated as stable public outputs and may be consumed directly by verification, review, and policy-pack workflows.

-Published Basis vs Shipped Configs
+Published Basis vs Included Configs

 Policy-Tuning Sweep → Tier Policy Flow